WaiswaJBryans/Ai-chatbot-using-html-css-and-js/README.md

 # AI Chatbot Web App

 A simple, modern AI chatbot web application built with vanilla HTML, CSS, and JavaScript.
-This app features a clean chat interface and integrates with the [OpenRouter API](https://openrouter.ai/) to deliver AI-powered responses.
+This app features a clean chat interface and integrates with the Google gemini-2.0-flash to deliver AI-powered responses.
 Messages are displayed in a conversational format with smooth scrolling, rounded corners, and responsive design.

 ## Preview link
 [AI chatbot](https://bryanschatbot.vercel.app)